cboulay/SERF/INSTALL.md

 ## Configuring the database server and Django

 Though any DBMS should work, I use MySQL because some of the data I work with were originally recorded into MySQL.
 I use the MyISAM storage engine because I had trouble getting good performance out of InnoDB when working with these old data.
 If you followed the instructions above then mysql and its python connector should already be installed.
 Many of the instructions are from the [Django tutorial](https://docs.djangoproject.com/en/dev/intro/tutorial01/):

 1. Configure the database server.
     1. Create the directory where your mysql data will reside.
 I used `mkdir /Volumes/STORE/eerfdata`
-    2. `mysql_install_db --verbose --user=root --basedir="$(brew --prefix mysql)" --datadir=/Volumes/STORE/eerfdata --tmpdir=/tmp`
-    3. Specify the data directory in my.cnf .
-You may choose to edit and use the one from this repo then place it in your /etc/my.cnf
+    1. You need a settings file to specify the MyISAM storage engine and some other options.
+    You can use the my.cnf supplied in this repo as a starting point.
+    `cp my.cnf /usr/local/etc/my.cnf`
+    (Use any of the following locations for your settings file: /etc/my.cnf /etc/mysql/my.cnf /usr/local/etc/my.cnf ~/.my.cnf)
+    Be sure to edit its datadir.
+    1. Initialize the datadir: `sudo mysqld --initialize-insecure --user=`whoami` --basedir="$(brew --prefix mysql)" --datadir=/Volumes/STORE/eerfdata`
-    4. Run the server `mysqld_safe &`
+    1. Run the server `mysql.server start` or `mysqld_safe &`
+1. Create a Django project
+	1. `cd ~`
+	1. `mkdir django_eerf`
+	1. `cd django_eerf`
-2. Create a Django project.
-From ~/Documents/Django\ Projects/ `django-admin startproject mysite`
+	1. `django-admin startproject mysite`
-3. Configure the Django project.
+1. Configure the Django project.
     1. Edit mysite/settings.py to point to the database. `’ENGINE’: ‘django.db.backends.mysql’, ’NAME’: ‘mysite’, ’USER’: ‘root’, ‘HOST’: ’127.0.0.1’, ‘PORT’: ‘3306’`
-    2. Create the Django project database.
+    1. Create the Django project database.
         - `mysql -uroot`
         - `create database mysite character set utf8;`
         - `exit;`
 4. Install the base Django tables.
-From ~/Documents/Django\ Projects/mysite/ `python manage.py migrate`
+From ~/Documents/django_eerf/mysite/ `python manage.py migrate`
 5. Test Django
     - `python manage.py runserver`
     - Navigate to `http://127.0.0.1:8000/`